thirumurthis/projects/go-operator/go_operator_blog.md

           targetPort: 8080
 ```

-- From the WSL2, issue `make generate manifests install run` will deploy the controller to KinD cluster.
-- Operator log once the sample manifests is deployed
+- During local development, from the operator-sdk project, form WSL2 issue  `make generate manifests install run` to deploy the controller to KinD cluster.
+The command will display the logs and once we deploy the sample Custom Resource (like in below code snippet).
+The log should display the message logged in the Reconcilde code.
+Below snapshot where the deployment info is printed in console.

 ![image](https://github.com/thirumurthis/projects/assets/6425536/d296ea1a-e8e8-48ff-9684-5bfc721f2e2f)

-- Below is the sample Custom Resource manifests, which is deployed once the controller and CRD's are deployed.
+- Sample Custom Resource manifests, save this content in a file and issue `kubectl apply -f <file-name-with-content>.yaml` to deploy the resources.
+- In below the deployment has pod, config, service sections.
+The reconcile code will use these values to deploy them in Kuberented cluster.

 ```yaml
 apiVersion: greet.greetapp.com/v1alpha1